vluzko/Grace/Wast.md

-# Wast
+# WAST

-The existing docs for wast are pretty terrible.
+The existing docs for WAST are, we think, pretty terrible.
 Here are some better ones.

 ## Instructions